 2. Study Time

 Put aside at least half an hour each week to read an in-depth guide on a particular aspect of SEO – if you can get away from your case load twice a week, even better.
 Search Engine Land has a comprehensive library of guides.
-If you find yourself a little bewildered by these sources, you might prefer to look at the guides available on the James Publishing site.
-You are probably used to buying legal guides from James Publishing.
+If you find yourself a little bewildered by these sources, you might prefer to look at the guides available on the James Attorney Marketing site.
+You are probably used to buying legal guides from James Attorney Marketing.
 However, the site also offers free in-depth guides on SEO, such as Recovering from Bad SEO, written by yours truly.

 3. Tailor Your Research